buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcReflectanceMethodEnum.md

 The _IfcReflectanceMethodEnum_ defines the range of different reflectance methods available.

-> HISTORY&nbsp; New enumeration type in IFC2x2.
+> HISTORY  New enumeration type in IFC2x2.

 ## Items